By Mike Loughrin, CEO for Transformance Advisors

 It’s fairly easy to see how sourcing decisions could have a significant impact on the success of many initiatives.

-Gaining a deep understanding of each strategic initiative and aligning the sourcing strategy is one of the big gaps that can be eliminated for many organizations.
+Gaining a deep understanding of each strategic initiative and aligning the sourcing strategy is one of the big gaps which can be eliminated for many organizations.

 A growing concern regarding sourcing strategy, is Social Responsibility.
 This includes factors such as labor conditions, resource consumption, environmental pollution, and animal welfare.